This involves us visiting your garden, and informally discussing with you the opportunities and issues the garden presents.

 With this information we will prepare an outline plan (below).

-Our outline plan will show how the new garden will look, it will incude the greed fetures, such as ponds, pergola or beds.
+Our outline plan will show how the new garden will look, it will incude the agreed fetures, such as ponds, pergola or beds.
 Garden design is an interactive process in which your idears are important, you may therefore want to make changes to the outline plan then we will incorporate them into the master plan.

 The master plan is the agreed final plan that we will work to for the build.